 As a tall person looking to do red light therapy in the shortest amount of time, which is the better choice?

-The Pro Large and the MitoPRO 1500 are equivalent on many features, but the LightpathLED is more powerful and therefore saves a lot of time.
-One 6-inch distance treatment per day adds up to 35 minutes a week on the LightpathLED, and 105 minutes (1 hour 45 minutes) on the MitoPRO.
+The Pro Large and the MitoPRO 1500 are equivalent in many features, but the LightpathLED is more powerful and therefore saves a lot of time.
+One 6-inch distance treatment per day adds up to 35 minutes a week on the LightpathLED and 105 minutes (1 hour 45 minutes) on the MitoPRO.